Melena refers to black tarry stools, which usually occurs as a result of upper gastrointestinal bleeding.

 During the OGD, a range of therapeutic options are available, depending on the underlying cause:

-- Endoscopic banding is the most definitive method of management but can be technically difficult.
+- Endoscopic banding is the most definitive method of management but can be technically difficult (Fig. 3)

 Blood transfusions should be given to those with low Hb or ongoing significant blood loss.
 Correct any deranged coagulation as appropriate, such as use of appropriate reversal agents if the patient is on any anti-coagulants or use of FFP for impaired liver function.

-- Peptic ulcer disease, oesophageal varices, and malignancy are the most common causes of melaena
+- Peptic ulcer disease, oesophageal varices, and malignancy are the most common causes of melena

-- Ensuring haemodynamically stability is the mainstay of treatment for any cases of meleana
+- Urgent resuscitation is the mainstay of initial treatment for any cases of melena

 - Any drop in haemoglobin and rise in the urea:creatinine ratio is very indicative of an upper GI bleed

-- Definitive investigation in most cases of melaena is via OGD
+- Definitive investigation in most cases of melena is via OGD